TNL-Project/TNL/Documentation/UsersGuide/ReductionAndScan/ug_ReductionAndScan.md

 ### Vectors comparison

 Comparison of two vectors involve (parallel) reduction as well.
-The `fetch` part is responsible for comparison of corresponding vector elements result of which is boolean `true` or `false` for each vector elements.
+The `fetch` part is responsible for comparison of corresponding vector elements results of which is boolean `true` or `false` for each vector elements.
 The `reduction` part must perform logical and operation on all of them.
 We must not forget to change the *idempotent element* to `true`.
 The code may look as follows:

 \includelineno ComparisonExample.cpp